robotics-upo/hunav_sim/hunav_evaluator/README.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp; where N is the total number of time steps in the trajectory, $\delta$ defines the distance range for classification defined by k = {Intimate, Personal, Social + Public}, and F(·) is the indicator function.

-- Interaction space intrusions $(IS_{prox})$ This metric is inspired by the work of Okal and Arras in formalizing social normative robot behavior, and it is related to groups of interacting persons.
+- *Interaction space intrusions* $(IS_{prox})$ This metric is inspired by the work of Okal and Arras [5] in formalizing social normative robot behavior, and it is related to groups of interacting persons.
 It measures the percentage of time spent by the robot in the three Proxemics spaces considered with respect to an interaction area formed by a group of people that are interacting with each other.
 The detection of the interaction area of the group is based on the detection of F-formations.
 A F-formation arises whenever two or more people sustain a spatial and orientational relationship in which the space between them is one to which they have equal, direct, and exclusive access

 $$ IS_{prox}^k = (\frac{1}{N} \sum_{j=1}^{N} F(||x_r^j - x_f^j||_2 \lt \delta^k)) * 100 $$

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;where $x_f^j$ determines the center of the closest formation or group of people $f$ to the robot at step j.
+&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;where $x_f^j$ determines the center of the closest formation or group of people $f$ to the robot at step $j$.

-Metrics from: [2]
+Metrics from the SEAN simulator [2]:

-- Completed: true when the robot's final pose is within a specified distance of the goal.
+- *Completed*: true when the robot's final pose is within a specified threshold distance of the goal.

-- Total Path Length: This metric has been implemented by using Path Length metric of [1]
+- *Total Path Length*: This metric is equivalent *Path Length* metric of [1].

-- Minimum Distance to Target: the closest the robot passes to the target position.
+- *Minimum Distance to Target* ($meters$): the minimum distance to the target position reached by the robot along its path.

-- Final Distance to Target: (meters): distance between the last robot position and the target position.
+- *Final Distance to Target* ($meters$): distance between the last robot position and the target position.

-- Robot on Person Collision: number of times robot collides with a person.
-This metric has been implemented by using orientation and velocity of the robot and agents.
+- *Time Not Moving*: seconds that the robot was not moving.

 $$ $$

-- Person on Robot Collision: number of times person collides with a robot.
-This metric has been implemented by using orientation and velocity of the robot and agents.
+- *Robot on Person Collision*: number of times robot collides with a person.
+The SEAN simulator employs the Unity colliding tools to detect the collisions.
+However, we want our the metrics to be independent of any simulator.
+Therefore, this metric has been implemented by using orientation and velocity of the robot and agents to determine who is running into the other.

 $$  $$

-- Static Obstacle Collision: number of times the robot collides with a static obstacle.
+- *Person on Robot Collision*: number of times person collides with a robot.
+The SEAN simulator employs the Unity colliding tools to detect the collisions.
+However, we want our the metrics to be independent of any simulator.
+Therefore, this metric has been implemented by using orientation and velocity of the robot and agents to determine who is running into the other.

 $$ $$

-- Time Not Moving: seconds that the robot was not moving.
+- *Static Obstacle Collision*: number of times the robot collides with a static obstacle.

 $$ $$

-- Robot on Person Personal Distance Violation: This metric has been implemented by using Personal space intrusions metric of [1].
-Instead of giving the number of times the robot approaches a person within the personal distance, a percentage is given.
+- *Robot on Person Personal Distance Violation*, *Person on Robot Personal Distance Violation*, *Intimate Distance Violation* and *Person on Robot Intimate Distance Violation*: These metrics are not used.
+We are employing the similar *Intimate/Personal/Social space instrusions* [1] instead.
+Instead of giving the number of times the robot approaches a person within the personal distance, a percentage of the total time is given.

+- *Path Irregularity* ($radians$) [NOT IMPLEMENTED]: total rotations in the robot's traveled path greater than the total rotations in the search-based path from the starting pose.
+We have not implemented this metric for the moment.
+We do not use the path of the global planner as input of the metric functions, as well as not all the navigation systems are using an unique global path without replanning.
+Anyway, we are considering to add the global path information into the metric function inputs.

+- *Path Efficiency* ($meters$) [NOT IMPLEMENTED]: ratio between robot's traveled path and geodesic distance of the search-based path from the starting pose.
+We have not implemented this metric for the moment.
+We do not use the path of the global planner as input of the metric functions, as well as not all the navigation systems are using an unique global path without replanning.
+Anyway, we are considering to add the global path information into the metric function inputs.

 ## Add new metrics